GiulioMuraro/Embedded-IoT/README.md

 ### Libraries documentation
 The [documentation](./doc.md) can be found in the main folder

-See [Software architecture and Working Scheme](#software-architecture-and-working-scheme) for the most important information.
+See [Software architecture/Scheme](#software-architecture-and-working-scheme) for the most important information.

 ### Debugging